-Chocolate shortbread cookies add a delightful chocolatey spin to traditional buttery shortbread.
+These chocolate shortbread cookies bring a delicious chocolatey twist to classic buttery shortbread.

 Jump to Section:

-Traditionally, shortbread is made with just three ingredients: butter, sugar and flour.
+Usually, shortbread only has three ingredients: butter, sugar and flour.

 - Salt: I added salt because I used unsalted butter.

-- Granulated Sugar: This adds texture to the cookie.
+- Granulated Sugar: This adds crunchy texture to the cookie.

 - Icing Sugar: This adds softness to the cookie (also called powdered sugar.)

-- Vanilla Extract: this is optional but adds a nice warm flavour.
+- Vanilla Extract: this is optional, but adds nice flavour.

 Chocolate shortbread cookies are easier to make than you might think!